spring-io/spring-doc-resources/README.md

 This project generates and packages the static resources that Spring uses for document production.

+**NOTE:** This project is now superseded by the [Spring Asciidoctor Backends](https://github.com/spring-io/spring-asciidoctor-backends#asciidoctor-spring-backends).

 ## Maven build integration

 You can use the [Asciidoctor Maven plugin](https://github.com/asciidoctor/asciidoctor-maven-plugin)